This question came up in my last MU Feldenkrais session, and I wanted to address it here. This one is the crux of many questions I’m asked.

 - How doing less can get you more

-MU Feldenkrais for Musicians Friday sessions: we’ll be looking at solutions for common areas of discomfort, and finding greater ease.
+We’ll be looking at solutions for common areas of discomfort, and finding greater ease.
 The last Friday of the month is a three-hour workshop.
-See upcoming events.